samanthachiuu/README.md/README.md

 ----------------------

-## Low-fidelity Prototype (wireflow, assignment07)
+## Low-fidelity Prototype
-Summary and link to the sketches (may contains the multiple versions and evaluation history)

 The purpose of this low-fidelity prototyping is to visualize what the features would look like and how users would interact with it.
-I am specifically just drawing out the main features that I want the users to focus on and this process will help me with my high-fidelity prototypes because I will have the foundation down. [read more to see Low-fidelity Prototype...](https://github.com/samanthachiuu/Assignment-4)
+I am specifically just drawing out the main features that I want the users to focus on and this process will help me with my high-fidelity prototypes because I will have the foundation down.
+I decided to sketch my prototype on paper first and then digitally create it for my high-fidelity prototype. [read more to see Low-fidelity Prototype...](https://github.com/samanthachiuu/Assignment6)

 Feature 1 | Feature 2 | Feature 3
 ---------- | ----------- | -----------